-A wide area network connects two or more LANs and can span a relatively large geographical area.
-For example, Telex Headquarters in Burnsville, MN is connected to several branch offices in Nebraska and Arkansas over the wide area network.
+A wide area network (WAN) connects two or more LANs and can span a relatively large geographical area.
+For example, Telex Headquarters in Burnsville, MN is connected to several branch offices in Nebraska and Arkansas over a WAN.
 The largest WAN in existence is the Internet.